yarax/nnb/README.md

-# Native Node.js module for stress testing
+# Native Node.js Benchmark module for stress testing

 As you know Node.js has only one thread that doesn't allow to reach high performance in stress HTTP requesting.
 Multi request uses C++ Posix threads to reach high concurency.